 - The Council is composed of 60 members, elected every four years.
 All members meet together as the Borough Council.
 The Council operates a Cabinet and elected Leader model of decision making, supported by open and accountable working relationships between members and officers. - The Council has an agreed, up to date and regularly reviewed Constitution which sets out how it operates, how decisions are made and the procedures which are to be followed to ensure that these are efficient, transparent and accountable to local people.
 This includes the defined responsibility for functions including the scheme of delegation, rules of procedure including financial regulations and contract procedure rules and Member and Officer Codes of Conduct.
 The full Council appoints a Leader of the Council for a four year term who then appoints a Cabinet as the Council's Executive.
 Overview and Scrutiny committees hold the Cabinet to account. - Members receive clear guidance and training on the statutory Members' Code of Conduct and the Council's Members' Town Planning Code of Good Practice.
-In addition there is a formal Council Protocol on Relationships between Councillors and Officers in place.

-- There is in place a Corporate Leadership Team (CLT), however, the Monitoring Officer and Section 151 (for the Council this is the Director of Finance and Corporate Services) are not formally members of CLT.
-In order to address the weakness in respect of compliance with the recommended guidance from CIPFA, the Council has put in positive arrangements to ensure these statutory officers can effectively discharge their responsibilities, these include: - The Director Finance and Corporate Services (Director F&CS) is invited to and expected to attend the fortnightly CLT meetings. - The Monitoring Officer has an 'open' invitation to attend CLT meetings.
-In addition, all agendas and papers are circulated to this Officer (as well as the forward plan for CLT meetings) and they are welcome to discuss any item in advance with the Director of Finance and Corporate Services or the Chief Executive as an alternative to attending.
-The attendance of the Monitoring Officer is required once a month, at the meeting which draft Cabinet and Council and other key decision reports are reviewed. - Attendance at other meetings of Cabinet and Council and other meetings as required by the Leader and Chief Executive. - Unrestricted access to the Chief Executive and Leader or anyone else either post-holder should need to speak to. - All CLT members and Directors have responsibility for maintaining a sound system of internal control within their area of responsibility.
-This is managed through monthly Director meetings. - A Director's Group has evolved over the course of the year, to pick up projects and allow the CLT to focus on key projects.
+In addition there is a formal Council Protocol on Relationships between Councillors and Officers in place. - There is in place a Corporate Leadership Team (CLT), which includes the Strategic Director of Finance and Corporate Services (Section 151) - The Monitoring Officer reports to the Strategic Director of Finance and Corporate Services and has an 'open' invitation to attend the Fortnightly CLT meetings.
+In addition, all agendas and papers are circulated to this Officer (as well as the forward plan for CLT meetings) and they are welcome to discuss any item in advance with the Strategic Director of Finance and Corporate Resources or the Chief Executive as an alternative to attending.
+The attendance of the Monitoring Officer is required once a month, at the meeting which draft Cabinet and Council and other key decision reports are reviewed. - All CLT members and Directors have responsibility for maintaining a sound system of internal control within their area of responsibility.